zbt-bit/streetLampRangers/README.md

 ⚠️ CRITICAL SETUP: Project Structure to ensure the Flask server runs correctly and can serve both your HTML pages (as templates) and your assets (as static files), the project directory must be reorganized.
 Action Required for Examiner: Please perform the following steps before running app.py:
-1. Create a folder named templates.
-2. Move index.html and overview.html into the templates folder.
-3. Create a folder named static.
-4. Move the videos (1129.mp4, Emergency.mp4, traffics.mp4) into a new folder named videos inside static.

 Your final project structure should look like this: project_root/